CraftAcademyLabs/ca_course/slow_food_online/testing-ionic-applications.md

 #### Running the e2e tests

 When running the e2e tests we first have to fire up `ionic serve --lab` in another terminal tab.
-To open a new tab in your terminal select your terminal and on a mac you press `Command+t`, on a linux you press `control-shift-t`.
+To open a new tab in your terminal select your terminal and press `Command+t`, on a linux you press `control-shift-t`.

 When you have ionic server running you can run `npm run e2e` to run your acceptance tests.